corrados/edrumulus/algorithm/README.md

 curve which has a known shape and we can subtract that known curve from the signal to improve the detection of the next pad hit.

+The problem is that the main peak power compared to the mesh head vibration power greatly depends on the position of the hit on the pad.
+I.e. the main peak stands way out of the _noise_ when hitting the pad in the middle.
+So, if we use the detection hit velocity for the start point of the decay cancellation, we subtract too much power in case the hit is in the middle of the pad and we may subtract too little if the hit is at the edge of the pad.

 ## Positional sensing